pereznetworks/A-Course-Rating-API/README.md

   just blank course/user with only an id, v fields ????

-  so I set up breakpoints where the new user and new course were passed to the callback functions
+  using Chrome dev-tools, I set up breakpoints where the new user and new course were passed to the callback functions

   after testing both...